 The Committee shall meet weekly and report to the Peer Review Committee.
+An annual report shall be provided to the Medical Executive Committee.

 9.2 PEER REVIEW COMMITTEE

 The Committee shall be chaired by a physician and shall consist of the President of the Medical Staff, Chief Medical Officer, a physician member of the Board of Directors, and at least five (5) clinically-experienced members of the Active Medical Staff.
 All Committee members shall be appointed by the President of the Medical Staff.